os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 ### JSX

-You can also use JSX syntax instead of the programatic approach.
+You can also use JSX syntax instead of the programmatic approach.

 First: `npm install --save-dev @babel/plugin-transform-react-jsx`